zwave-js/node-red-contrib-zwave-js/README.md

 ## Supported Class/Operation List
-Listed below are the outgoing CC's that are supported.
+Listed below are the outgoing CC's that are supported by this node.
-in reality, ZWave-JS supports a much larger range, and you should receive these as and when they occur.
+In reality, ZWave-JS supports a much larger range, and you should receive these regadless of the below list.

+The supported CC's within this node, will gradually increase, to mirror what ZWave-JS supports.

 The **Controller** class does not require a **node** ID.